patelsachin344/Nordstrome-FullStack/README.md

 ## Task

-My task is that I have to create a pixel perfext clone of the famous E-ecommerce website Nordstrom.com with basic functionalities and good looking user interface.
+My task is that I have to create a pixel perfect clone of the famous E-ecommerce website Nordstrom.com with basic functionalities and good looking user interface.This is a solo project.

 ## Making

 I am a student of a Full Stack Web Development course offered by Masai School.
-I was choose a task to create a pixel-perfect clone of Nordstrom official website.
+I was choose a task to create a pixel-perfect clone of Nordstrom official website.This is a solo project.

 \*\*Deploy Link :- https://nordstrome-full-stack.netlify.app/